JethroReeve/gpt-pdf-chatbot-langchain/README.md

+#This fork contains no edits to code except the webpage text.
+The pdfs have been altered.

 # GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Files

 Use the new GPT-4 api to build a chatGPT chatbot for multiple Large PDF files.